One in 6 Australians has some hearing loss. And about 30,000 Australians have total hearing loss and use the national

 How the NRS works

-To access the service, visit Department of Communications and the Arts website.
+To access the service, visit the Accesshub on the Department of Communications and the Arts website.
 On the site you’ll find the phone numbers and relay call channels — the ways you can call — most appropriate for your needs.
-You can also download the NRS app (Apple app store).
+You can also find instructions for downloading the NRS app (on an Apple or android device).

 The key relay call channels are:

 - Internet relay Ideal if you are deaf, can't hear well or have difficulty using your voice.
 Using the internet, you type what you’d like to say so the relay officer can say it to the person you’re calling, and vice versa.

 - Captioned relay If you have a hearing impairment but prefer to use your own voice, you can speak directly to the other person, while the relay officer will type out what the other person is saying back to you.

 - SMS Relay Ideal if you are deaf, can't hear well or have difficulty using your voice.
 Using a mobile phone, you type your side of the conversation as a series of SMS text messages and read the responses from the other person, typed by the relay officer, also on your phone.

 - Video relay Perfect if you want to make a call using Auslan.
 You sign to the relay officer via video who, using their voice, relays the conversation to the other person on the phone.

 - TTY relay This is an option for people who use a special kind of phone designed for those with a hearing impairment — called a TTY (teletypewriter) — and who don't wish to use a phone, mobile or computer.
 You can choose to type and read; speak and read; or type and listen.